Wager95/Auto-Dataset-/README.md

-# Auto-Dataset-
+# Auto Dataset
-This is one if my first analyses in R
+This is a short analysis on the Auto Dataset
+- It is very short, and a markdown will be provided with insights.